codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

     $ wget https://services.gradle.org/distributions/gradle-1.6-bin.zip'

 Unzip both of these directories and place the contents in their own locations within your home directory.
 The directory names can be anything you like, but I like the following setup.
-The Gradle binary is in `/Users/ciandroid/bin/` and the Android SDK is in `/Users/ciandroid/src/`.
+The Gradle package directory is in `/Users/ciandroid/bin/` and the Android SDK is in `/Users/ciandroid/src/`.

  ![Directory structure on the build server](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/directories_on_build_server.png)